xu000112-bit/xu000112-bit/README.md

-### Hi there, I am Qinzheng Xu👋
+### Hi there, I am Qinzheng Xu! 👋
-- 🔭 I’m working on Health Economics and Financial Intermediation Research Topics.
+- 🔭 Exploring Health Economics and Financial Intermediation Research.
-- 🌱 I’m currently learning Computer Science to Enhance my toolkit.
+- 🌱 Learning Computer Science to enhance my toolkit with algorithms and coding skills. 🖥️💡

 <!--
 **xu000112-bit/xu000112-bit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.